High Fiber Dog FoodReading Time: 3 minutes

 - Keeps you full.
 Helps to keep hunger

 Fiber indeed plays a vital role in your dog’s diet.
 Fermentability is fiber’s important characteristic.
-It is defined as how well the food can be broken down by the bacteria.
+It is defined as how well the food can be broken down by bacteria.
 However, people have longer digestive tracts wherein fermented fiber creates short-chain fatty acids (SCFA), which are the principal energy source for the cells lining the intestinal tract, but it is contrary to the dogs.
 Dogs have a shorter digestive tract, which doesn’t particularly suit well.
 It is still essential to balance the quantity of fiber your dog is taking.

 Dogs taking too much high fiber level of food can cause an upset stomach and other digestive tract problems and also interferes with the proper nutrient absorption.
 Dogs are carnivorous.
 They are more satisfied with meat rather than with plant-derived food.
 Yes, they can survive, but those were not the food they are thriving on.

-Now, if you are still planning to give a high-fiber diets for dogs, then feed him enough to balance the pyramid of nutrients.
+Now, if you are still planning to give a high-fiber diet for dogs, then feed them enough to balance the pyramid of nutrients.
 It should be not too much and not too little.
 You can either buy a commercial high fiber dog food or make your own homemade high fiber food.
 Lastly, consult your dog’s veterinarian for a specific recommendation regarding the high fiber formula that is best for your dog.